cjshawMIT/mc3_aloha/aloha/static/js/plugins/README.md

 * `oerpub`: contains plugins written by the OERPub community and are not yet used by other groups
 * `oer`: contains plugins used by both Connexions and OERPub

-If you would like to contribute some plugins feele free to create another directory an put your plugins in there.
+If you would like to contribute some plugins feel free to create another directory and put your plugins in there.